beybladeuser/UE-CustomCodeCollection/Source/CustomCodeCollection/DamageModule/README.md

   - this is the Damage info that will be used when the projectile explodes near a ADamageableCharacter
   - Has the same attributes as the Hit Damage Component

+## AWeaponBase

+This is the basic class of the weapons, this has the following child classes:

+1. **AGunBase:** the base of all weapons that spawn projectiles
+   1. **ASemiAutoGunBase:** semi auto fire
+   2. **AFullyAutoGunBase:** full auto fire
+   3. **AChargeGunBase:** charge fire
+   4. **ABurstGunBase:** burst fire
+2. **AMeleeBase:** to be implementaded
+3. **AWeaponAgregateBase:** a agregate of several AWeaponBase each with its own id, used for weapons with alternate fire modes
+   1. **AFireModeToggleAgregateBase:** same as AWeaponAgregateBase but when you use the alternate fire it will scroll through the diferent AWeaponBase

 ## UWeaponHolderComponent
 - **Setup:**